kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 Per the [online documentation](https://kestra.io/docs/concepts/executions), there are nine possible states for any execution:

-However, not all are available or make sense to use with the `ExecutionStatusCondition task`.
-His task could be executed by the PAUSED state when someone manually pauses the task execution.
+However, not all are available or make sense with the `ExecutionStatusCondition` task.
+This task could be executed by the PAUSED state when someone manually pauses the task execution.
 The most common for states are FAILED and WARNING.

 - `CREATED`: The Execution or Task Run is waiting to be processed.
 This state usually means that the Execution is in a queue and has yet to be started.
 - `RUNNING`: The Execution or Task Run is currently running.